Conjoint analysis for international markets

 As a solid design is crucial for conjoint analysis, one of the first practical steps is to make sure the internal research design team brings in people from overseas markets to ensure that local differences are catered for in the design.
 Alternatively if a design is used per country, then co-ordination is necessary to bring the common attributes together in a way that will make for a solid end analysis at a global level.

 These differences add a layer of complexity to the survey and introduce the potential for error or incompatibility between different questionnaire versions, especially if you have to create a separate questionnaire file for each language.
-The process of signing off on questionnaires and avoiding later changes after translation helps keep the whole process of checking and verification as smooth as possible.
+Consequently high quality survey management is essential, both at the design stage, but also during quality checking and analysis.

 Countries with multiple languages can add other problems.
-When sending out invites, how do you cope with say Switzerland or Belgium where there are multiple language possibilities, or for countries with relatively small populations - how many languages are enough.
+When sending out invites or using a panel, how do you cope with say Switzerland or Belgium where there are multiple language possibilities, or for countries with relatively small populations - how many languages are enough.
 In addition the legal framework for research and data differs by country and region.
-European data protection laws are typically amongst the most stringent in the World.
-Are you satisfied you have legal permission to send out invitations avoiding anti-spam or privacy restrictions?
-In addition, how do you incentivise surveys across borders?
-In France for instance, you need to register prize draws, even if they are free.
-In the US honoraria for healthcare professionals and doctors may be subject to the Sunshine Act in terms of recording and reporting the payment.

 Because conjoint involves understanding choices and looking at choices directly, these cultural aspects play a much lower part in answers, though issues such as differences in channels and differences in the expectations of service do become apparent, but by reducing the impact of cultural norms, the research can be used to assess which products and services best meet international needs.